buildbot/buildbot/master/docs/manual/configuration/reporters/http_status.rst

 .. py:class:: HttpStatusPush(serverUrl, user=None, password=None, auth=None, format_fn=None, builders=None, wantProperties=False, wantSteps=False, wantPreviousBuild=False, wantLogs=False, debug=None, verify=None)

-    :param string serverUrl: the url where to do the http post
+    :param string serverUrl: the url where to do the HTTP POST request
     :param string user: the BasicAuth user to post as
     :param string password: the BasicAuth user's password (can be a :ref:`Secret`).
     :param auth: the authentication method to use.